 The pen name J.K.
-Rowling belongs to the first billionaire author, Joanne Kathleen Rowling, a British novelist, who created the award-winning Harry Potter series that has sold over 400 million copies around the world.
+Rowling belongs to the first billionaire author, Joanne Kathleen Rowling, a British novelist who created the award-winning Harry Potter series.
+A book that has sold over 400 million copies around the world.
 Her books have been published in at least 50 languages, including Latin and Greek.

-Her journey to birthing the gift that is the Harry Potter Series to the world makes an interesting story; especially as it leads to her becoming the first billionaire author.
+Her journey to bring the gift of the Harry Potter series to the world makes for an interesting story.
+Especially as it leads to her becoming the first billionaire author.

-In today’s post, we bring you the story of how J.K Rowling became the first billionaire from writing books.
-By the way, if you haven’t already, consider subscribing to After School Africa for more insightful videos like this one below:
+In today’s post, we bring you the story of how J.K.
+Rowling became the first billionaire by writing books.
+By the way, subscribe to After School Africa for more insightful videos like this one below:

 WATCH: 7 Books Oprah Winfrey Thinks Everyone Should Read